Get startedSign in

 Configure Console Upgrades

-The Plural Console has the capability of self-managing its own upgrades in BYOK mode.
-This can be configured in the global settings page for deployments under /cd/settings/auto-upgrade.
+You can also configure automatic upgrades in the global settings page for deployments under /cd/settings/auto-upgrade.
 It will ask you to copy in the values file then if it all looks correct, will create a service against our upstream helm chart with those values as overrides.
 The ui should look something like this:

 You can then go to the service it creates at any time to tweak the values as you might need.